Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Introduction

 Thus, we are interested to establish a martingale central limit theorem for a normalized version of $\sum_{t=1}^n y_{t-1} u_t$ which can give rise to a Gaussian asymptotic distribution for the normalized and centered least squares estimator specifically for the quantile autoregressive model.

 A different stream of literature considers a representation of the autoregressive model based on the exponential family with specific canonical parameter.
-Therefore, by expressing the AR(1) model with respect to the canonical parameters of an exponential family we can obtain insights regarding the asymptotic behaviour of related minimal sufficient statistics.
-The particular literature is developed under the assumption of a stationary autocorrelation coefficient such that $| \theta | < 1$ for $y_t = \theta y_{t-1} + u_t$.
-Furthermore, it has been argued that the Efron curvature depends heavily on the AR parameter, especially near the boundary of the parameter space, and increasingly so with increasing sample size\footnote{In other words, when the autocorrelation coefficient is expressed using the moderate deviations form then unit boundary then this can enable the analysis of unit roots and explosive processes, which is necessary to link problems in inference for unit roots to the statistical curvature.} (see, \cite{garderen1999exact}).
-In addition, \cite{jansson2006optimal} using the local-unit-root specification of the autocorrelation coefficient, study the properties of predictive regression models under the assumption of persistence regressors using differential geometry and sufficient statistics arguments to establish the asymptotic theory of estimators and test statistics.
-Lastly, an important aspect worth mentioning is the fact that several studies have demonstrated that the nuisance parameter of persistence cannot be consistently estimated (see, \cite{phillips2001estimate}, \cite{mikusheva2012one} among others).
-Similarly when considering the quantile autoregressive model, the availability of a consistent estimator for the unknown coefficient of persistence, $c$, still remains a challenging issue.
-However, our asymptotic theory analysis which focus on the asymptotic behaviour of the quantile-dependent parameter remains valid despite the absence of such a desirable statistical property.
+In that case, by expressing the AR(1) model with respect to the canonical parameters of an exponential family one can establish the asymptotic behaviour of related minimal sufficient statistics\footnote{In particular, \cite{jansson2006optimal} using the local-to-unity parametrization of the autoregression coefficient study the properties of predictive regressions under the assumption of persistence regressors using differential geometry and sufficient statistics arguments to establish the asymptotic theory of estimators and test statistics.} (see, \cite{jansson2006optimal}).
+The particular literature is developed under the assumption of a stationary autoregression coefficient such that $| \theta | < 1$ for $y_t = \theta y_{t-1} + u_t$.
+Furthermore, it has been argued that the Efron curvature depends heavily on the AR parameter, especially near the boundary of the parameter space, and increasingly so with increasing sample size\footnote{Using the local-to-unity parametrization allows the analysis of unit roots and explosive processes, which is necessary to link problems in inference for unit roots to the statistical curvature.} (see, \cite{garderen1999exact}).
+Specifically, this implies that when the true parameter value is explosive rather than being stationary, then the asymptotic theory of estimators and test statistics based on OLS estimation are driven by the distribution of the innovations $u_t$.
+On the other hand, comparing the cases of Gaussian innovations against non-Gaussian innovations (e.g., heavy tailed errors) and an explosive autoregressive parameter then the asymptotic theory of the OLS estimator in these two cases will not necessarily be identical.